A Thread in Time

 Tyme.

 It echoed coldly, binding her as surely as the embroidered gown cinched tight at her waist.
-They had decided her future already.
-She had heard the murmurs—the hushed exchanges behind closed doors.

 Slowly, she rose and turned, the fabric of her skirts whispering against the stone floor.